Risk Management

 This whistleblowing system accepts reports related to overall compliance, including harassment, human rights violations, corruption and bribery, theft, fraud, threats, insider trading, and information security issues.

-Upon receiving a report, the Compliance Committee secretariat investigates the facts regarding the report, while giving the utmost consideration to the privacy of the whistleblower and maintaining confidentiality, and, based on the results, takes appropriate actions such as instructing relevant internal departments to implement countermeasures.
+Upon receiving a report, the Compliance Department investigates the facts regarding the report, while giving the utmost consideration to the privacy of the whistleblower and maintaining confidentiality, and, based on the results, takes appropriate actions such as instructing relevant internal departments to implement countermeasures.

 We also ensure that employees are informed of the purpose of the system and that whistleblowers who make reports in good faith will not be subject to dismissal, reassignment, discrimination, or any other disadvantageous treatment as a result of their report.